lsst-it/puppet-ipa/REFERENCE.md

 This code is needed as the --mkhomedir parameter passed to ipa-client-install does not configure PAM even though it does install the required packages.

-Currently Ubuntu 14.04/16.04 and Debian 8/9 are supported.

 ### <a name="easy_ipa--install--client--manual"></a>`easy_ipa::install::client::manual`